 Unlike traditional commercial insurance companies, which are regulated in each state in which they do business, RRGs are licensed in one state and can serve members in all states.
 RRGs are expected to be experts in their specific market and to price insurance policies accurately.
 Because of the shared ownership and expertise, they have a strong and vested interest in the long-term success of the RRG.
 Consequently, RRG policy holders do not have access to state guaranty funds.

-United Educators’ form of ownership is a reciprocal.
-This structure allows United Educators to segregate and separately account for each individual member’s capital investment in United Educators.
-As a reciprocal, United Educators is a for-profit association owned and governed by 1,200 independent schools, public school districts, public school pools, colleges, universities, and education associations.
-United Educators is a non-assessable entity.
+UE’s form of ownership is a non-assessable reciprocal.
+This structure allows UE to segregate and separately account for each individual member’s capital investment in UE.
+As a reciprocal, UE is a for-profit association owned and governed by 1,300 independent schools, public school districts, public school pools, colleges, universities, and education associations.
+Each new UE member executes a subscriber’s agreement and power of attorney, appointing United Educators as its attorney-in-fact so it can exchange insurance risks with all other UE members.